sukibeww/monopoly-terminal/readme.md

 **Project name** : Monopoly_in_ruby

-**Project purpose** : This game is made to implement the practice in building a ruby terminal app and get a better understanding                                       of class, method, loops, and application of ruby gem packages.We create the Monopoly in ruby to use innovation skill to explore ruby and stimulate the game system.
+**Project purpose** : This game is made to implement the practice in building a ruby terminal app and get a better understanding                                       of class, method, loops, and application of ruby gem packages.We create the Monopoly in ruby to use innovation skill to explore ruby and simulate the game system.
+I could use it for the maintainance and practical operation.

 **Project link** : This is our project link [Click me please](.)

+**Project plan and Timeline** :

 ___